-In Ethiopia, in the year 2015/16motor insurance premium collected stands at ETB 3.49 Billion birr representing 54.29% of total insurance premiums collected in the industry.
-Premium collected for motor insurance by EIC was about ETB 1.05 Billion covering almost 30% of the market share.
-For EIC, motor insurance covers about 45% of total premiums collected (EIC, 2016).
-For the same year, motor insurance loss ratio was about 85.6% the premium collected indicating a significant level of claims.
+In Ethiopian Insurance Corporation, in the year 2020/21 ETB 4.58 Billion premium has collected from all classes of business in insurance, out of this 35.04% (ETB 1.6 Billion) of the total insurance premiums collected from motor insurance, covering almost 41% of the market share, declining from 45% of market share.
+For the same year, motor insurance loss ratio was about 180% (ETB 2.88 Billion) of the premium collected indicating a significant level of claims.
 Given the fact that, motor insurance has a very high loss ratio, it can be inferred that a significant percentage of motor insurance customers experience the motor insurance claim management process at EIC possibly shaping their perception of EIC and its service.
-EIC report also outlines a range of problems in motor insurance claim management including participants in the process such as very high number of claims per day resulting in a workload, lack of skilled manpower, lack of competent car repairer garages, delay of documents like police report and investigation report, delay of garages in delivering repair cost estimation, delay of garages in finishing repairing the vehicle, gang up among garages- increase repair cost unnecessarily and shortage of vehicle spare parts among others (EIC, 2016).
+EIC report also outlines a range of problems in motor insurance claim management including participants in the process such as very high number of claims per day resulting in a workload, lack of skilled manpower, lack of competent car repairer garages, delay of documents like police report and investigation report, delay of garages in delivering repair cost estimation, delay of garages in finishing repairing the vehicle, gang up among garages- increase repair cost unnecessarily and shortage of vehicle spare parts among others (EIC, 2021).

-With all the problems identified however, EIC have not yet conducted any research to assess how these problems are affecting their customers' satisfaction.
+With all the problems identified however, EIC have not yet conducted any research to assess how these problems are affecting their customers satisfaction.
 Further, similar researches in the area also tend to focus on the general relationship between service quality and customer satisfaction.
-To the best of the researcher's knowledge, there is no research conducted in the area of the effect of claim management process and customer satisfaction.
+Even though there are researches that has been conducted on the area of the effect of claim management process and customer satisfaction, the researcher better to study on the effects of claim management process and customer satisfaction.

 With this in mind, assessing the effect of the claims management process on customer satisfaction should be an interesting and practical undertaking.
-This research therefore analyzed the effect of EIC's motor insurance claims management process on customers' satisfaction with the aim of identifying practical implications to EIC.
+This research therefore would analyzed the effect of EIC's motor insurance claims management process on customers satisfaction with the aim of identifying practical implications to EIC.